ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Ledger address: P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j
 ```

-At this point, if the ledger address is not the control key for the Subnet, we is going to get an error:
+At this point, if the ledger address is not the control key for the Subnet, the user is going to get an error:

 ```text
 Error: wallet does not contain subnet auth keys